dremio/dremio-mcp/README.md

 $ uv run dremio-mcp-server config create dremioai \
     --uri <dremio uri> \
     # the endpoint portion of the URL for your environment
-    --pat <dremio pat>
+    --pat <dremio pat> \
     # https://docs.dremio.com/current/security/authentication/personal-access-tokens/#using-a-pat
+    # required for cloud: add your project ID if setting up for dremio cloud
+    # --project-id <dremio project id>
 ```

-Note: the uri is the API endpoint for your Dremio Software instance:
+Note: the uri is api endpoint associated with your environment:

+- For Dremio cloud based in the US region (https://app.dremio.cloud)	use `https://api.dremio.cloud` or use the short hand `prod`
+- For Dremio cloud based in the EMEA region (https://app.eu.dremio.cloud)	use `https://api.eu.dremio.cloud` or use the short hand `prodemea`
-- For Dremio Software deployments use `https://<coordinator-host>:<9047 or custom port>`
+- For SW/K8S deployments use https://<coordinator‑host>:<9047 or custom port>

 Note: For security purposes, if you don't want the PAT to leak into your shell history file, create a file with your PAT in it and give it as an argument to the dremio config.